 - Melissa and Doug Wood Construction Set in a Box – While we have many of the traditional girl toy items, I am very much ok with my girls playing with things that used to be deemed only for boys.
 We have some toy construction trucks, lawn mowers and now this wood construction set.
 While she isn’t yet a pro at building things, I love to see her mind work to try to take apart the things we build.
 Which piece needs to twist first and which way to turn it are all part of problem solving that is a great skill to build, no matter which gender!

 - Elf on the Shelf – This is of course something you buy but they can’t actually open at a birthday (as the elf isn’t purchased, he just finds your home) but it’s great for this age!
 Our elf isn’t naughty but a fun element to each morning.
 Sometimes she’d just be hiding and other times she had an activity, craft or special treat with her.
-You can find my posts showcasing Elf on the Shelf Ideas for a 2 year old here and 3 year old here, each with a printable you can download and use to check off some easy ideas!
-(Pst – make sure you sign up for my email newsletter as I’ll be launching more Elf on the Shelf ideas for a 4 year old early November!)
+You can find my posts showcasing Elf on the Shelf Ideas for a 2 year old here, 3 year old here, and 4 year old here, each with a printable you can download and use to check off some easy ideas!

 - Vtech Write and Learn Creative Center – At 3 years old she’s really into recognizing and learning how to write letters.
 I gave her this item for Valentine’s day when she was almost 3.5 and it was right on time!
 She would patiently sit and watch the guide who showed her how to create a letter shape and she’d repeat their moves to make the same letter.